Occupational Medicine Journal Club

 Interpret and explain a current occupational or environmental medicine research report;

 Apply an interdisciplinary approach to diagnosis, treatment, and prevention strategies; and

 Outline standards of care relevant to occupational and environmental health practice.

 CEUs (CME or CEUs): Determination of CME credit is pending.
 Certifcates will be emailed to email address used during registration.

 Your Best Reponse to a Changing World!

 The Southwest Center for Occupational and Environmental Health (SWCOEH) supports research, education and outreach in occupational and environmental health.
-The SWCOEH is housed within the Department of Epidemiology, Human Genetics and Environmental Sciences of the UTHealth School of Public Health and is under the leadership of Elaine Symanski, PhD who serves as Director.
+The SWCOEH is housed within the Department of Epidemiology, Human Genetics and Environmental Sciences of the UTHealth School of Public Health.

 The mission of the SWCOEH Continuing Education (CE) Program is to serve as a training resource for professionals and decision-makers in the occupational and environmental health fields by delivering specialized courses in response to current training needs.
 Our ultimate goal is to improve occupational and environmental health.
-Our core subject areas are occupational medicine, industrial hygiene, occupational safety, hazardous substances and materials and occupational health nursing.
+Our core subject areas are occupational medicine, industrial hygiene, occupational safety, hazardous substances and materials and and worker well-being.
 Contact us to discuss your training needs!